 - Makes sure anyone with whom you have had sexual contact or shared a bed is treated at the same time.

 People with pubic lice should be checked for other sexually-transmitted infections when lice are discovered.

 The proper treatment, including thorough cleaning, should get rid of the lice.

-Scratching can make the skin become raw, or even cause a skin infection.
+Scratching can make the skin raw or cause a skin infection.